 Harlem is well known for its soul food restaurants and West African eateries (shout out to Little Senegal!), but there’s more to the neighborhood than just stellar chicken and waffles.
 You can get some of the best BBQ in NYC, exceptional chocolate chip cookies and old-world New York pizza at the best Harlem restaurants in NYC.

 RECOMMENDED: Full guide to Harlem, New York

 Some of the city's most popular restaurants serve food that satisfies on a visceral level—consistent, accessible, easy to like.
 Places where the music, crowd, drinks and space explain, as much as the menu, why it's packed every night.
-Which sums up precisely the instant and overwhelming success of Marcus Samuelsson's new Harlem bistro, Red Rooster.
+Which sums up precisely the instant and overwhelming success of Marcus Samuelsson's Harlem bistro, Red Rooster.
 The restaurant's global soul food, a "We Are the World" mix of Southern-fried, East African, Scandinavian and French, is a good honest value.
-But it's outshone here by the venue itself, with its hobnobbing bar scrum, potent cocktails and lively jazz.Read more
+But it's outshone here by the venue itself, with its hobnobbing bar scrum, potent cocktails and lively jazz.
+Like an uptown Pastis, the sprawling space is inviting and buzzy—the place to be north of 110th Street.Book now Read more

 If you thought getting a table at Per Se was tough, try getting into Rao’s.
 On second thought, don’t.
 Rao’s (pronounced “RAY-ohs”) is really a private club without the dues.
 To eat here, you’ll need a personal invite from one of the heavy hitters who “owns” a table.
 CEOs, actors, politicians, news personalities and neighborhood old-timers have a long-standing arrangement with legendary owner Frankie “No” Pellegrino, and that's what ensures a seat at one of the ten tables.
 In fact, reading this review is probably the closest you’ll get to Rao’s.Read more